-P. L. 550 veterans must make application to the V. A. for their certificates for education and training prior to the time they register in school.
+PL 550 veterans must make application to the VA for their certificates for education and training prior to the time they register in school.
 If the veteran desires, the school registrar will assist the veteran in completing the necessary forms.
 The veteran must accompany his application with a copy of his discharge and, if he is claiming any dependents, the proper Veterans Administration form and photostatic copies of his marriage license and the birth certificate of at least one of his children.

-P. L. 550 veterans pay all their own expenses at the school; no money is paid the school directly by the V. A. for the veteran's training costs.
+PL 550 veterans pay all their own expenses at the school; no money is paid the school directly by the VA for the veteran's training costs.
 Korean veterans are required to make a deposit on their tuition and fees at the time of registration.
-They may purchase their tools, books and supplies through the school bookstore.
+They may purchase their books, tools and supplies through the school bookstore.

-Information For Vocational Rehabilitation Students
+Information for Vocational Rehabilitation Students

 Students attending under the supervision of the State of Utah Department of Vocational Rehabilitation must have been authorized to attend before registration.
 Books, tools, equipment and training supplies authorized through the school bookstore do not become the property of the student until the training is satisfactorily completed.
-Students withdrawing before completion must return these items to the Department of Vocational Rehabilitation.
-Changes in training objectives must have prior approval of the Department of Vocational Rehabilitation.
+Students withdrawing before completion must return these items to the bookstore.